Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-4.md

 ```

 This function checks if the number passed in is 7.
 If it is, it returns
-\"LUCKY NUMBER SEVEN!\", otherwise, it returns the String \"Sorry,
+"LUCKY NUMBER SEVEN!", otherwise, it returns the String "Sorry,
-you\'re out of luck, pal!\".
+you're out of luck, pal!".

 We can make functions with capturing catch alls this way.